skoval00/github-pages/content/unix/linux-processes.md

 Date: 2016-12-01 19:23

 ## Possible process states
-- D    uninterruptible sleep (usually IO)
+- D    uninterruptible sleep (usually waiting for disk IO)
 - R    running or runnable (on run queue)
 - S    interruptible sleep (waiting for an event to complete)
 - T    stopped by job control signal